kmohammedsu/ph4/readme.md

 This graph shows how well we can recover the original dataset with a small number of SVD components.
 As rank increases, the mean squared error drops precipitously and then begins to plateau:
 ![download-1.png](attachment:ce5756ba-c781-4cc5-a122-79da680b494f.png)
+**This graph displays how reconstruction error (mean squared error) drops as we increase the number of singular values used.**

 At rank 6, reconstruction is already fairly close.

-Moving beyond rank 10 adds very little value — the classic sign of diminishing returns.
+Moving beyond rank 10 adds very little value-the classic sign of diminishing returns.

 Why it matters: it demonstrates that most of the health, economic, and political structure across countries can be accounted for by a number of underlying themes.
 These themes are what PCA and SVD components help us reveal.